engineyard/ey-cookbooks-stable-v6/cookbooks/sidekiq/readme.md

 **: The name of this environment variable is dynamic and contains
     the name of the queue (`<queue_name>`) at the end.
     The value is the numeric priority for that queue.

+### Restart after Deployments

+If Sidekiq is configured via environment variables, as documented above, a hook is automatically created which restarts the Sidekiq workers automatically after each deployment.